Frequency Calculator

 Questions and Answers

-What is a frequency calculator and why is it used?
+What is a frequency calculator and when is it used?

 How do I calculate frequency from the period?